csound/manual/docs/opcodes/metro2.md

 _kswing_ - value (in the 0 to 1 range)

 _metro2_ is a modification of 'classic' _metro_ opcode with additional swinging.
 The swinging clicks can be modulated at k-rate.
 Also, swinging clicks can have their own amplitude value set by iamp.

+With `icorrect=1`, each clock discards all completed phase cycles, so a high frequency does not leave whole cycles that cause extra triggers after the frequency drops to zero.
+The output can still represent at most one trigger per control cycle.
+Keep `kfreq` within the control rate when every trigger must be represented.
+With `icorrect=0`, the historical timing, including accumulated phase at high frequencies, remains unchanged.

 > :memo: **Note**
 >